 About the wine:

 A brilliant ruby color, reminiscent of a jewel.
 Captivating aromas of raspberry and red cherry.
 Fine, silky tannins.
-A well-structured wine with mineral notes evoking flint and licorice.
+A well-balanced structure, with mineral notes reminiscent of flint and licorice.
 A generous wine of great finesse that reveals itself gradually.
 The complexity of this wine is simply impressive.
-Sourced from the estate’s plots in Tuscany, where vines ranging from 5 to 80 years old thrive at altitudes between 400 and 600 meters.
-Native yeasts, six manual punch-downs per day, maceration for up to 10 days, and aging in barrels (no new oak).
+Sourced from the estate’s plots in Tuscany, where the vines—ranging in age from 5 to 80 years—thrive at altitudes between 400 and 600 meters.
+Native yeasts, six manual punch-downs per day, maceration for up to 10 days, and aging in barriques (no new oak).
 Best enjoyed between 2025 and 2038.

 Discover more wines from the estate